 A. Schools will be required to pay event fees for all entries listed on the Assignment page which can be found on the IHSA website at www.ihsa.org after December 1.
 No contestant from a school will be permitted to compete if such fees are not paid.
-Checks for event fees should be made payable to the host school for Sectionals and to the University of Illinois at Springfield for the State Final.
+Checks for event fees should be made payable to the host school for Sectionals and to the IHSA for the State Final.
 Event fees shall be:

+Sectional State

-Dramatics Sectional State \$75.00 \$75.00 Group Interpretation \$75.00 \$75.00
+Dramatics \$75.00 \$75.00 Group Interpretation \$75.00